yahoojp-marketing/ads-search-api-python-samples/README_EN.md

 NOTICE：　Yahoo!
 JAPAN Ads Search Ads API - For use of sample code
 --------------------------------

 The sample code of Yahoo!
 JAPAN Ads API is provided to API users only who concluded the contract of "Application to Use Yahoo!
-JAPAN Promotional Ads API" with Yahoo Japan Corporation.
+JAPAN Ads API" with LY Corporation.

-Additionally, please note that Yahoo Japan Corporation may change the contents and the specification of the sample code, and may discontinue providing the sample code without any notice.
+Additionally, please note that LY Corporation may change the contents and the specification of the sample code, and may discontinue providing the sample code without any notice.